 The mandate at the core of ITAR is ensuring that any data connected to the manufacture, sale, distribution, or operation of military or defense technology is restricted to US citizens.
 These guidelines can cause significant headaches for international companies.
 Their operations may require that sensitive information be accessed by US nationals stationed worldwide or force them to limit access to specific files to selected employee groups.

 Violations of the regulations can result in both civil and criminal liability.
 Sanctions can include fines, being barred from future operations in the defense industry, and imprisonment.
 In April 2018, the State Department fined FLIR Systems, Inc $30 million in civil penalties for transferring USML data to dual national employees.
-Under ITAR, disclosing information to any foreign nation in the US is considered an export.
+Under ITAR, disclosing information to any foreign nationals in the US is considered an export.

 How does Tresorit support compliance with ITAR?